Biographie de Fabienne Quinsac

 Curiosity cabinet

-How a painting evolves
+The surprising way a painting evolves

 Fabienne Quinsac was the president of The Litterary and Artistic Society of Orléans, the vice-president of the artistic group Traits abstraits (Abstract Lines), and founding member of two other artist societes, among others...